huggingface/diffusers/docs/source/en/api/pipelines/latte.md

 **Highlights**: Latte is a latent diffusion transformer proposed as a backbone for modeling different modalities (trained for text-to-video generation here).
 It achieves state-of-the-art performance across four standard video benchmarks - [FaceForensics](https://arxiv.org/abs/1803.09179), [SkyTimelapse](https://arxiv.org/abs/1709.07592), [UCF101](https://arxiv.org/abs/1212.0402) and [Taichi-HD](https://arxiv.org/abs/2003.00196).
 To prepare and download the datasets for evaluation, please refer to [this https URL](https://github.com/Vchitect/Latte/blob/main/docs/datasets_evaluation.md).

+This pipeline was contributed by [maxin-cn](https://github.com/maxin-cn).
+The original codebase can be found [here](https://github.com/Vchitect/Latte).
+The original weights can be found under [hf.co/maxin-cn](https://huggingface.co/maxin-cn).

 <Tip>

 Make sure to check out the Schedulers [guide](../../using-diffusers/schedulers.md) to learn how to explore the tradeoff between scheduler speed and quality, and see the [reuse components across pipelines](../../using-diffusers/loading.md#reuse-a-pipeline) section to learn how to efficiently load the same components into multiple pipelines.